ProJensen/Active-Directory-Proxmox/README.md

 - Joining a Windows client to the domain
 - Configuring shared folders and NTFS permissions
 - Applying Group Policy for user environment and security settings
-- Reviewing failed sign-in activity and security logs in Event Viewer
 - Understanding remote access configuration in a domain environment
 - Practicing delegated administration for limited support tasks
 - Developing troubleshooting skills